cgoettel/recipes/soda/brew-day-notes/mello-yello.md

   350     x
   ```
 - Wow that math is super clean.
 So we'll add 7_000 mL water to the 3_000 mL syrup and end up with 10 L total volume.
 Excellent.
+- I put 6_000 mL water into the right keg